telerik/ajax-docs/api/client/Telerik.Web.UI.RadMenuItem.md

 ##### value `String`

-The URL of the item
+The new URL of the image displayed in the item

 #### Returns